actions-marketplace-validations/luau-project_setup-lua/docs/GitHub.md

           luarocks-version: 3.9.2
 ```

 On Unix, LuaRocks can also be installed from a specific commit or tag.
-To do that, use the format `luarocks-version: @COMMIT_ID`:
+To do that, use the format `luarocks-version: @ref`:

 ```yaml
       - name: Install Lua